Fechin/reference/source/_posts/react.md

 categories:
   - Programming
 intro: |
-  A React.js cheat sheet with the most important concepts, functions, methods, and more.
+  A React cheat sheet with the most important concepts, functions, methods, and more.
 A complete quick reference for beginners.
 plugins:
   - copyCode
 ---